 In 2023, Vanguard launched the Investor Choice pilot program, giving individual investors the ability to express their perspective on shareholder matters at the companies held in their equity index funds.
 With Investor Choice, Vanguard is enabling equity index fund investors to choose a proxy voting policy option aligned with their preferences.
 An investor’s policy selection directs how their proportionate share of portfolio company holdings is voted at the shareholder meetings included in each pilot.2 Vanguard Investor Choice allows those investors who choose to participate to select from a menu of voting policy options that reflect a broad range of approaches to proxy voting.

-Our pilot program has given investors in funds representing over $100 billion in assets the opportunity to help direct how their equity index funds vote at company shareholder meetings.
+For the 2025 proxy season, Vanguard Investor Choice will give investors in funds representing more than $200 billion in assets the opportunity to help direct how their equity index funds vote at company shareholder meetings.
 Vanguard will continue expanding Investor Choice in the future through pilot programs for investors in additional equity index funds.

 1 As of December 31, 2023.